 BAGGAGE REGULATIONS: Call the airline directly or go online to inquire about baggage regulations.
 A backpack with a frame must be checked as one of these allowed pieces.
-(It should be noted that this type of "backpackers" backpack has been found useful by past participants due to the amount of traveling you will be doing).
+(It should be noted that a backpack has been found useful by past participants due to the amount of traveling you will be doing).
 Attach a label on the outside of your luggage and place a name and address label inside.

 In most cases, you are allowed one piece of carry-on luggage not to exceed 45 total inches, which must fit under the seat in front of you or in an overhead bin.
-Make sure that your luggage follows TSA regulations.
+Make sure your luggage follows TSA regulations.
+Weigh your luggage before you arrive at the airport to ensure it is not overweight.
 Remember that bags should be small enough to go up narrow stairways, go down crowded train aisles, and fit on luggage racks.
-A coat and a handbag, briefcase, or laptop may be carried on.
+A coat and a handbag, briefcase, or laptop may also be carried on.
 Also, in case your luggage is delayed for a few days, be sure to pack a change of clothes and any medicine or toiletries you would need in your carry-on bag.